Tag Archives: security

 29 December 2025

 It is time to tidy up SSH on FreeBSD itself and on the clients – laptops running Arch Linux, as I am still using password authentication on my home machines.
-Actually, the settings described below are specific neither to FreeBSD nor to Linux, as the SSH server is the same on all systems (OpenSSH_9.9p2 on… Read More »
+Actually, the settings described below are specific neither to FreeBSD nor to Linux, as the SSH server is the same on all systems (OpenSSH_9.9p2 on… Read More: SSH: sshd hardening on FreeBSD and Linux, and 1Password integration4… »

 Loading